 Midwest Maifest

-Midwest Maifest is a German festival that celebrates the arrival of spring.
-Organized by the German St. Charles Sister Cities Chapter, this festival is on May 19th in New Town St. Charles.
+Organized by the German St. Charles Sister Cities Chapter, this German festival is on May 9th from 2 PM to 6 PM in New Town St. Charles.
 “This event maintains the visibility of German heritage within the community, reminding people of the impact that Germans had on St. Charles’ history,” St. Charles-Ludwigsburg Sister Cities President, Mary Johnson said.

 Missouri River Irish Fest

-To get a taste of Inishowen, celebrate all things Irish at the Irish St. Charles Sister City Chapter’s Missouri River Irish Festival.
-On May 24th through the 26th, don green and head to the parking lot of the Lewis & Clark Boathouse and Museum along the Missouri River for the festival.
+To get a taste of Inishowen, celebrate all things Irish at the Irish St. Charles Sister City Chapter’s Missouri River Irish Fest.
+From May 22nd through the 24th, don green and head to the Lewis & Clark Boathouse and Museum parking lot along the Missouri River for the festival.
 Listen to live music, take the kids to the Wee Folk Village for crafts and inflatables, shop at the retail and food vendors, learn something new in the Irish Cultural exhibit, and even visit an Irish pub for whiskey and Fire Farms tastings, pub contests, and Guinness Perfect Pour.
-This year’s lineup includes performances on Friday and Saturday from The Elders, a Celtic rock band that has been inducted into the Kansas Music Hall of Fame.
 “We want to share the beauty and experiences of Inishowen and Irish culture with the people of St. Charles,” representative of the Irish Sister Cities Chapter, Carla O’Dell said.
 “Our goal is to have a lot of ‘craic’ which is Irish for ‘good fun.’”

 Irish Fest Jewelry